sderev/lmterminal/README.md

 # LMT: The CLI Tool for ChatGPT

 `lmt` is the primary tool of the [LLM-Toolbox](https://github.com/sderev/llm-toolbox) and a versatile command-line interface tool that allows you to interact directly with OpenAI's ChatGPT models.
-With `lmt`, you can bring the power of artificial intelligence to your terminal, utilizing.
+With `lmt`, you can bring the power of artificial intelligence to your terminal.

 As a crucial component of the LLM-Toolbox, `lmt` exemplifies the toolbox's dedication to providing powerful, flexible tools that harness the capabilities of language models.
 It allows access to all available models of ChatGPT, including gpt-3.5-turbo, gpt-3.5-turbo-16k, gpt-4, and gpt-4-32k.